CDRT/docs/bios/settings/thinkpad/abspersistencemodule.md

 <details><summary>Current Settings</summary>

-This option enables or disables the BIOS interface to activate Absolute Persistence module.
-This is an optional monitoring service from Absolute Software.<br>
+The Absolute Persistence module is an optional monitoring service from Absolute Software.

 One of 3 possible states:

-1.	**Enabled** – enables the activation.
-Default.
+1.	**Enabled** – Default.
-2. Disabled – disables the activation.
+2. Disabled
-3. Permanently Disabled – permanently disables the activation.<br>
+3. Permanently Disabled

-    ?>  This selection requires additional confirmation and can only be done through the BIOS Setup screens.
-If this module is permanently disabled, then you will be never able to enable this setting again.
+!> If the module is permanently disabled, it cannot be reenabled. `Permanently Disabled` requires additional confirmation and can only be done through the BIOS Setup screens.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|